 One of the many things I also love about this book is that it was published in 1984 and started as an academic textbook for Cialdini’s class.
 And now it’s basically an entrepreneurial cult classic to have on your must-read and must-have on your shelf book.
 (Also, it’s sold over 1 million copies.)

 Some Inspiration and Quick Book Review to Entice You to Get and Read it!

-Quick Summary: This book is a how-to guide on how to influence and get your ideal dream clients/customers to invest in your courses, products, services, and events.
+Quick Summary: This book is a how-to guide to influence and get your ideal dream clients/customers to invest in your courses, products, services, and events.

 Why Read this Book?
-When you read in detail about the core principles and the examples, it will give you a roadmap of which principles to use and how to implement them in your business.
+Reading in detail about the core principles and the examples will give you a roadmap of which principles to use and how to implement them in your business.
 It’s a must for any entrepreneur/business owner.
 And these principles really do work.